Redfin

-Redfin, a subsidiary of Rocket Companies, provides brokerage services for buying, selling, and renting homes in the United States and Canada.
-It was founded in 2004.
+Redfin, a subsidiary of Rocket Companies, provides real estate agent services for buying, selling, and renting homes in the United States and Canada.

 History

 Redfin was founded in 2004 by David Eraker, Michael Dougherty, and David Selinger.
 Eraker had dropped out of medical school at the University of Washington for a career in software design, and Dougherty received degrees in electrical engineering and international studies from Yale University.
 David Selinger, an alumnus of Stanford University who had previously led the research and development arm of Amazon's data mining and personalization team, joined Redfin as the third founder and CTO.
 Selinger helped build Redfin's mapping and real estate data analytics engine.

 Redfin launched a map-based real estate search site in Seattle in 2004.

 In September 2005, Redfin named Glenn Kelman as CEO.

 Redfin launched home-buying and selling services in Seattle and the Bay Area in 2006.
 The following year, Redfin expanded to Southern California, Boston, Baltimore and Washington, DC.
 Redfin offered flat fee pricing for sellers and commission refunds for buyers.

 In 2011, Redfin launched a tool to allow consumers to see a real estate agent's sales history.
 After it drew criticism for using inaccurate data, the system was discontinued.

 In 2015, Redfin launched the Redfin Estimate, an automated valuation tool, and Book it Now, and on-demand service for home tours.

 In June 2017, the company began Redfin Now, a home flipping division.

 On July 28, 2017, Redfin became a public company via an initial public offering, raising $138 million.

 In June 2019, Redfin began allowing buyers to submit offers on homes listed by Redfin's selling agents without using a buyer's agent.
 A month later, the company partnered with Opendoor, whereby visitors to the Redfin website can request an offer to buy their houses from Opendoor.

 Redfin entered the rental market with acquisition of RentPath in 2021.

 In June 2022, the company announced layoffs of 8% of its staff.

 In November 2022, the company announced additional layoffs of 862 people, or 13% of its staff, and the wind down of its Redfin Now home flipping unit.

 In July 2025, the company was acquired by Rocket Companies.